THE GREENPETS HOME PAGE

 Another thing is that the bladder also plays a part.
 When the bladder is very full, it constricts the faeces.
 When you are overstuffed in your poopchannel, your bladder cannot void.
 This builds into the classic bathroom emergency.
 Another thing you can try is to get up.
 No, really, you are stuck anyway, it’s not like it’s gonna all fall out suddenly, so get up, shake a leg, maybe do a squat or two.
 This often gets things going rather quickly, so don’t pull your pants up and be ready to sit down suddenly.
 The chances of pooping before you had a pee, by the way, are little.

 The order should be as follows: A slight pee to top off the worst pressure, if needed, then the bowels should be free to move, and then you know you’re done when you have one last, good pee.
 Any deviation from this is bound to lead to trouble later.
 Try not to pinch things off in any manner or way, do not push, pull, pucker or whatever, just sit up straight, lift your knees , breathe deeply, and relax all the muscles in your body.
+It may also help to blow your nose, the internal pressure caused by a vigorous honk can be very helpful.
 If needed, get up and shake the body a bit, in a relaxation-exercise kind of way.
 Avoid stress, tension and forcefulness.
-These things, like medication and laxatives, may help in the short run, but in the end it just worsens the problem., and that’s a shitty idea, don’t you stink?
+These things, like medication and laxatives, may help in the short run, but in the end it just worsens the problem, and that’s a shitty idea, don’t you stink?